-5.2 Authority to Conduct Testing
+5.2 Authority to test

-- 5.2.1 Subject to the jurisdictional limitations for Event Testing set out in Article 5.3 of the World Anti-Doping Code, the BIU on behalf of the IBU will have In-competition and Out-of-competition Testing authority over all of the Athletes specified in Article 1.2 of these IBU Anti-Doping Rules. - 5.2.2 The BIU may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.
+5.2.1 Subject to the limitations for Event Testing set out in Article 5.3, the BIU on behalf of the IBU will have In-Competition and Out-of-Competition Testing authority over all of the Athletes specified in Article 1.2 of these IBU Anti-Doping Rules.

+5.2.2 The BIU may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.

-[Comment to Article 5.5.2: Unless the Athlete has identified a 60-minute time-slot for Testing between the hours of 11pm and 6am, or has otherwise consented to Testing during that period, the BIU will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
-A challenge to whether the BIU had sufficient suspicion for Testing in that period will not be a defence to an anti-doping rule violation based on such test or Attempted test.]
+[Comment to Article 5.2.2: The BIU may obtain additional authority to conduct Testing by means of bilateral or multilateral agreements with Code Signatories.
+Unless the Athlete has identified a 60-minute Testing window between the hours of 11:00 p.m. and 6:00 a.m., or has otherwise consented to Testing during that period, the BIU will not test an Athlete during that period unless it has a serious and specific suspicion that the Athlete may be engaged in doping.
+A challenge to whether the BIU had sufficient suspicion for Testing during this time period shall not be a defence to an anti-doping rule violation based on such test or attempted test.]

-- 5.2.3 WADA will have In-competition and Out-of-competition Testing authority as set out in Article 20.7.8 of the World Anti-Doping Code. - 5.2.4 If the IBU/BIU delegates or contracts any part of Testing to a National Anti-Doping Organisation (whether directly or through an NF Member), that National Anti-Doping Organisation may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organisation's expense.
-If additional Samples are collected or additional types of analysis are performed, the BIU will be notified.
+- 5.2.3 WADA will have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the World Anti-Doping Code. - 5.2.4 If the BIU delegates or contracts any part of Testing to a National Anti-Doping Organisation directly or through an NF Member, that National Anti-Doping Organisation may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organisation's expense.
+If additional Samples are collected or additional types of analyses are performed, the BIU must be notified.